mkner/longitudinal-vehicle-dynamics/README.md

 This [tutorial notebook](Longitudinal_Vehicle_Model.ipynb) is a model for automotive longitudinal physics and dynamics.

-Includes test scenarios for various 2-dimensional terrain and throttle profiles.The reduction to 2D makes it easier to concentrate on the longitudinal dynamics without being side-tracked by the kinematics of lateral motion.
+Includes test scenarios for various 2-dimensional terrain and throttle profiles.
+The reduction to 2D makes it easier to concentrate on the longitudinal dynamics without being side-tracked by the kinematics of lateral motion.

 The object oriented vehicle model expresses dynamics as an equation of forward, reverse